coolcoder613eb/Haiku-PyAPI/docs/source/cursor.rst

    Initializes a new cursor object.

-   If the cursorData parameter is not NULL then the cursor is initialized with the cursor data.
+   If the cursorData parameter is not ``None`` then the cursor is initialized with the cursor data.

    :param cursorData: The cursor data.
    :type cursorData: py::buffer (e.g. bytes, bytearray, numpy.ndarray)